navis-org/pymaid/docs/source/connectivity_analysis.rst

 (e.g. the lateral horn).

 .. important::
-   Pymaid (like CATMAID) uses the skeleton ID to *uniquely* identify a neuron.
+   ``pymaid`` (like CATMAID) uses the skeleton ID to *uniquely* identify a neuron.
-   If you break a neuron into fragments (e.g. axon + dendrites) and you pass both as neuronlist to a basic function (e.g. :func:`~pymaid.get_partners`), pymaid ignores the fact that the same skeleton ID exists twice.
-This is also true for functions that respect a neuron's morphology (e.g.
-   :func:`~pymaid.filter_connectivity`): *they work fine with a single fragment per neuron* but if you pass multiple fragments of the same neuron, they will collapse these duplicate skeleton IDs back into a single neuron.
-There are two ways to deal with this.
+   If you break a neuron into fragments (e.g. axon + dendrites) and you pass both as neuronlist to a basic function (e.g. :func:`~pymaid.get_partners`), ``pymaid`` uses only unique skeleton IDs an ignores that the same skeleton ID exists twice.
+This is also true for functions that respect a neuron's morphology (e.g :func:`~pymaid.filter_connectivity`): *they work fine with a single fragment per neuron* but if you pass multiple fragments of the same neuron, they will collapse these duplicate skeleton IDs back into a single neuron.
+There are two ways to deal with this:

    **Option A**: run your analysis on each fragment separately and merge results at the end.